 It was only four years ago that I sat in my pastor’s office, him speaking to me about the church.
-I was looking for a church home and I found this one to align more with the evangelical gospel.
+I was looking for a church home and I found this one to align more with my theological convictions.
 But there was one thing he wanted me to know about this particular church, and he wanted me to know before I joined.
-This church was apart of the Southern Baptist Convention; a predominately Caucasian convention formed in 1845, relentless to keep the institution of slavery.
+This church was apart of the Southern Baptist Convention; a predominately white convention formed in 1845, relentless to keep the institution of slavery.
 I had only heard very little about this before my pastor shared these facts with me, it grieved my heart so much.
 He went on to tell me about the public apology that the convention made in 1995 (150 yrs later), and also the direction the convention was going to continue moving towards reconciliation.
 This encouraged me that the Gospel was changing things in this convention, and that I would be safe to serve and grow here.
 So I joined the church.

-Even though I experienced great fellowship serving with my new Caucasian family, it wasn’t long before I started noticing how far we had to go.
-It seemed like much of the leadership of my convention were aware of the need to pursue reconciliation with African-Americans, but for many of the local members of the SBC; there wasn’t a real genuine desire.
+Even though I experienced great fellowship serving with my new white family, it wasn’t long before I started noticing how far we had to go.
+It seemed like much of the leadership of the convention were aware of the need to pursue reconciliation with African-Americans, but for many of the local members of the SBC; there wasn’t a real genuine desire.
 Individuals in my convention wanted to be my friend, but showed resistance in discussing issues that still affected the people group I represented.
-I have to admit that I’m still trying to understand this, and in doing so find my role in my convention.
+I have to admit that I’m still trying to understand this, and in doing so find my role in the convention.

-I was led this year to engage many of my Caucasian brothers and sisters and ask them specifically about reconciliation.
-Because of our relationship (and really just asking for honest feedback), I was able to hear consistent reasoning from my Caucasian family that explained much of their resistance and irritation on the subject of “racial reconciliation”.
+I was led this year to engage many of my white brothers and sisters and ask them specifically about reconciliation.
+Because of our relationship (and really just asking for honest feedback), I was able to hear consistent reasoning that explained much of their resistance and irritation on the subject of “racial reconciliation”.
 I summed up all their feedback to three things that I kept hearing consistently; 1.
 Radical African-American leaders, 2.
 Being asked to repent of something they didn’t do, and 3.
 Focusing too much on Race issues.
 To be fair to them, I withheld my personal opinions.
 I was grateful just for them to express to me what bothered them about reconciliation.
 Below I have also written three responses to these barriers, and how I think we can overcome them.

 - Not All African-American Leaders Are Radicals